boblq/blog-articles/2015-08-22-journey-to-making-money-while-sleeping.md

 # My Background

 I usually introduce myself as a software developer.
 For most of the money I've made with software, it has been done with trading my time to get money.
-I go to work at 7am, go home at 4pm, and collect a paycheck every month.
+I go to work at 7 a.m., go home at 4 p.m., and collect a paycheck every month.
 Software development is quite rewarding in many levels.
 It is intellectually rewarding, it is engaging, it is challenging, and it doesn't hurt that you can make a decent living.

 ## Towards Laziness